-(agenda below is used to give these notes context and is not an agenda template/sample)
+(agenda below is used to give these notes context and is not a template/sample)

+BUSINESS MEETING

-, BUSINESS MEETING 1 Time Agend a Item Individual Responsible 0:00 am A. Quorum Determination CHAIR (Start the meeting.)
+Time Agenda Item Individual Responsible :00 am A. Quorum Determination CHAIR

+(Start the meeting.)

 "Will the members of the District (#)-(Conf.)
-District Exemplease come to order?" ecutive Committee "This meeting of the District (#)-(Conf.)
-District Executive ve Committee is now in official session.
-I am (name of DEC Chair), (administ rative title, such as superintendent of school district), chair of this dist trict executive committee."
-"For the record, it is approximately (time) on (day of wee k), (date).
-This meeting is being held at (name of building/location) in (city), Texa as.
+District Executive Committee please come to order?"

+"This meeting of the District (#)-(Conf.)
+District Executive Committee is now in official session.
+I am (name of DEC Chair), (administrative title, such as superintendent of school district), chair of this district executive committee."

+"For the record, it is approximately (time) on (day of week), (date).
+This meeting is being held at (name of building/location) in (city), Texas.
 Please be aware that minutes are being taken."

-"At this time, I ask that each committee member introduc e themselves so that that we may take the roll." (if a majority of the members of the DEC are present then ı,) "At this time, I certify that a quorum of the District (#)-(Conf.)
-District
+"At this time, I ask that each committee member introduce themselves so that that we may take the roll."

+(if a majority of the members of the DEC are present then, ...)

+"At this time, I certify that a quorum of the District (#)-(Conf.)
+District Executive Committee is present."

-В. Adoption of Meeting Rules
+B. Adoption of Meeting Rules